Yes, There Are Asset & Income Protection Strategies to Help

 There are generally three ways in which one can pay for the long-term care of a loved one:

-- Long Term Care Insurance – One popular option that most families fail to take advantage of is long-term care insurance that typically pays the daily rate for in-home and nursing home care of Alzheimer’s patients together with debilitating cognitive and/or health conditions.
+- Long Term Care Insurance – One popular option that most families fail to take advantage of is long-term care insurance that typically pays all or a portion of the daily rate for in-home and nursing home care of Alzheimer’s patients together with debilitating cognitive and/or health conditions.
 The importance of acquiring long-term care insurance at an early age cannot be stressed enough.
 If you do not acquire insurance before being diagnosed with a debilitating illness, you will likely be out of luck, as the insurance carriers typically will not insure anyone who has already been diagnosed with a disease or pre-existing condition.
-Similar to car insurance, rates go up based on your risk/claim experience, meaning if you wait to apply until an older age, you will likely be facing higher rates.
+Like car insurance, rates go up based on your risk/claim experience, meaning if you wait to apply until an older age, you will likely be facing higher rates.
 Additionally, an individual will pay higher premiums if too many people file claims, as what happens with car and homeowner’s insurance.

 - New Jersey Medicaid – This government program is funded jointly by the State of New Jersey and the federal government.
 Medicaid is administered by the NJ Department of Health & Senior Services through the Country Board of Social Services.
 It was created, along with Medicare, to help seniors and disabled persons pay for long-term care.
 Often the best payment option for individuals with Alzheimer’s, Dementia and other serious and chronic conditions not covered by Medicare or Private health insurance is Medicaid.
 Medicaid can cover the cost of medical care, nursing home care, home based care and assistance, therapy and community services.
 The downside to Medicaid is its strict financial and medical eligibility requirements.
-However, if you pass these criteria, you will see the many positives to this beneficial program.
+However, if you pass these restrictions, you will see the many positives to this beneficial program.
 Here at Hanlon Niemann & Wright it’s our mission to help you qualify for NJ Medicaid.
 That’s why I’ve written this site to help you know the ins and outs of Medicaid eligibility.
+You do not have to go broke!

 What is the Difference Between Medicare vs. Medicaid?